Here’s how to combat the most common spending triggers that Moms face

 - U.S. moms annually spend over $25,000 per toddler and $13,000 per child.

 Spending money is “normal” and “expected” of us.
-So recognizing that you may have an unhealthy behavior with spending could be tricky.
+So recognizing that you may have an unhealthy behavior with the buying process could be tricky.

 So I did some very unofficial research in looking at emotional spending, I simply asked Moms, “What are some spending triggers that you have?”
 And oh boy, did they answer!
-This is great, that means that they know certain things can impact their purchasing decisions and get them to spend more.
+This is great, that means that they know certain things can lead to emotional response with their purchasing decisions and get them to spend more.
 Remember, “knowing is half the battle” (I am baffled about why/how that quote is credited to GI Joe, but I’ll still take it because it’s totally true!)

 - fear of missing out on a good deal